DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

         return value

-Now, whenever ``this_function_measures_something()`` is executed, ``value`` is automatically written into the ``DESDMDashboard`` database.
-You could use this for example to declare a function in python file that is supposed to be executed as a script and would then have to only add the function name into the ``if __name__ == '__main__':`` part, like:
+Now, whenever ``this_function_measures_something()`` is executed, ``value`` is automatically written into the DESDMDashboard database.
+You could use this for example to declare a function in a python file that is supposed to be executed as a script.
+You would then have to only add the function name into the ``if __name__ == '__main__':`` part, like:

 .. sourcecode:: python